ZephyrCloudIO/zephyr-documentation/docs/guide/concepts/mental-model.md

 # Mental Model

-The simplest way to think of Zephyr Cloud is like [Kubernetes](https://kubernetes.io/) for the frontend.
-While this is not a perfect analogy it is close.
+Think of Zephyr Cloud as the [Kubernetes](https://kubernetes.io/) for front-end development.
+Although not a perfect comparison, it closely aligns with its functionality.

-## Instant gratification
+## Instant Gratification

-Many organizations use tools to expedite the ability to share the local development environment with other team members.
-Some of these tools include [ngrok](https://ngrok.com/) and [zrok](https://zrok.io/).
-These applications work by creating opening a tunnel from the developers machine to the consumer.
+Organizations frequently use tools like [ngrok](https://ngrok.com/) and [zrok](https://zrok.io/) to quickly share a local development environment with team members.
+These tools create a tunnel from the developer's machine to the end user, facilitating real-time collaboration.

-Zephyr on the other hand publishes a snapshot on every save to the cloud provider.
-This gives consumer the ability to continue to see the code after the developer shuts down their local development environment.
-Additionally, with Zephyr snapshots it is now possible to see how software evolves with each iteration.
+In contrast, Zephyr Cloud takes a different approach by publishing a snapshot of the development to the cloud with every save.
+This allows end users to access the code even after the developer has closed their local environment.
+Moreover, with Zephyr snapshots, it's possible to observe the evolution of software across each iteration.

 ## Incremental Snapshots